 Name the files clearly.

-Keep your file sizes manageable.
+Keep your digital file sizes manageable.

 Maximum file size should be 20MB and you can load up to 5 individual files per item listing.

 Create your listing with a clear and simple title.

 The title isn’t the place to get seriously descriptive!
 If your product is a to-do list, put to-do list in the title.
 If it’s a planner page, put planner page in the title.
 Also be sure to put “Printable” in the title and description.
 Don’t assume people will figure it out.

 Be sure to have a great image, whether photograph or digital image, of your product.